clojure/data.avl/README.md

     (doc avl/rank-of)

-The maps and sets returned by these functions behave like the core Clojure variants, with two differences:
+The maps and sets returned by these functions behave like the core Clojure variants, with the following differences:

-1. they have transient counterparts:
+1. They have transient counterparts:

         (persistent! (assoc! (transient (avl/sorted-map) 0 0)))
         ;= {0 0}